subroy13/statwizard/content/posts/storage-analysis/index.md

 ### The Recursion

-So now that we have the `du` command setup moved over to the python, its time to recursively call the same command to the nested folders inside the current folder, and continue like this.
+So now that we have the `du` command setup moved over to the python, it's time to recursively call the same command to the nested folders inside the current folder, and continue like this.
 Finally, we collect all the file information and put them back together to see which files are taking up more space.

 ```python
 import os